AiyionPrime/heimdallr/README.md

 finding public ssh keys with ease

+This tool is intended to find developers public keys on github, were they may've left them.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.